+Note: An AP Biology score of 4 or 5 may allow waiver of Biology 1112 but not of Biology 1111.

+1111 (FR) Principles of Biology

+This course is designed for science majors and focuses on the unifying concepts of species and adaptations of species to change, an overview of cell biology including cell structure, cell metabolism, cell reproduction, enzyme action, DNA, proteins, and genetics.
+The laboratory emphasizes basic techniques and is an integral component of the course.
+Natural Science and Mathematics.

 1112 Principles of Biology II

 4 credits

 This course is intended for prospective Biology majors and is required before all Biology courses at the 2000 level or above.
-Unifying concepts of species and adaptations of species to change.
-Adaptations at the organismic level are investigated in the second semester with emphasis on maintenance and control systems as they evolved for organisms to live in various habitats.
+It focuses on unifying concepts of species and adaptations of species to change.
+Adaptations at the organismal level are investigated in the second semester with emphasis on maintenance and control systems as they evolved for organisms to live in various habitats.
 The laboratory emphasizes basic techniques and is an integral component of each semester.

-Biology

 Prerequisites: Biology 1111, Mathematics 1001 or passing the arithmetic section of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency test.

 Natural Science and Mathematics.